israel-dryer/ttkbootstrap/docs/examples/long_running_indeterminate.rst

 Long-Running (Indeterminate)
 ============================
-*When the number of tasks or time is unknown or variable*
+This example demonstrates the use of a progress bar for long-running tasks where the number of steps or time required is *unknown* ahead of time and cannot otherwise be calculated.
+Instead of filling from left to right as normal, this *indeterminate* mode of progressbar will shift the indicator from left to right to indicate that they system is working.

+IO task are thread-blocking in python, which means that if you create a gui with a button that downloads a file from the internet, the gui will be unresponsive until that download task is completed.
+To prevent this kind of negative user experience, you can use threading to handle IO tasks.
+This will ensure that your gui will remain responsive to the end user while the task is being completed on another thread.

-You will often need to execute a task in tkinter that requires IO operations, or some other long-running task.
-For this you will likely want to use a combination of threading, queues, and scheduling.
-In this example, I'm using the python threading_ module to create a thread to run a simulated *blocking* task using the ``sleep`` function.
-This blocking operation can't be run in the main thread with tkinter or the window will become unresponsive; so, a new thread is created to handle this task.
+In this example, I'm using the python threading_ module to create a thread to run a simulated IO task using the ``sleep`` method.
+This sleep method is a proxy for any other thread-blocking operation you may perform.

-While the thread is running, tkinter will start the progressbar in *indeterminate* mode, which means that the indicator will shift from left to right in a cycle until it is commanded to stop.
-This mode is handy when you are running a task or process, but you do not know how long it will take, and there is an *indeterminate* number of steps/time involved.

-The thread needs to communicate to the application window when the process is finished.
-The vehicle for this is a ``queue.Queue``.
-When the process is started, the application will add the thread to the Queue.
-When the process is complete, the task thread will mark this task as complete.
-While the thread is running, the application will poll the queue every second to check if all tasks have been completed by scheduling the ``listen_for_complete_task`` method to run in the main event loop every 1000ms (1 second) using the ``after`` method in tkinter.
-When all tasks in the queue are completed, the progress bar will be stopped and a popup alert will display indicated success.
+When a task is finished, the gui needs to be notified in order to update the progress bar.
+The vehicle for this communication is a ``Queue``.
+When the long-running task is started, the application will add a thread to the Queue.
+While the task is running, the application will poll the queue every 500ms to check that all tasks have been completed.
+This is done by scheduling the ``listen_for_complete_task`` method to run in the main event loop every 500ms using the ``after`` method in tkinter.
+When all tasks in the queue are completed, the task thread will mark the task as compete in the queue and this will cause the gui to stop the progress bar and return a popup that indicates success.

 .. figure:: ../../src/ttkbootstrap/examples/images/long_running_indeterminate.png